Enumeration of Autocatalytic Subsystems in Large Chemical Reaction Networks: Proofs of Statements in the Main Text

 with $\{x_1\}$ being a center.\\ For type IV, there are three (permutation) cycles:

 with $\{x_1\}$ being a center.\\ For type V, there are five permutation cycles:

 with no species being a center, see Fig.~\ref{fig:coreV}.
-Finally, an explicit straightforward computation shows the validity of Eq.~\eqref{SI-eq:propcentralized} for all five types.
+One easily checks that those are also exactly the five elementary circuits in Fig.~\ref{fig:coreV}.
+Finally, an explicit and straightforward computation shows the validity of Eq.~\eqref{eq:propcentralized} for all five types.
 The straightforward generalization with different stoichiometric coefficients and by addition of monomolecular intermediates, e.g., by substituting $x_1 \rightarrow x_2 $ with $x_1\rightarrow I_1\rightarrow\dots\rightarrow I_n\rightarrow x_2$, is omitted for simplicity of presentation.
-For the latter, it suffices to say that any argument based on the number of (permutation) cycles are indeed insensitive to the addition of intermediates.
+For the latter, it suffices to say that any argument based on the number of (permutation) cycles is indeed insensitive to the addition of intermediates.

 \end{proof}